angela01190626/CS5330_FinalProject/README.md

 # CS5330_FinalProject

-This demo chooses a small portion of the whole dataset and includes 8 images.
+This GitHub repo chooses a small portion of the whole dataset and includes 8 images.

+We train the datasets using Support Vector Machine, K-fold Support Vector Machine, Convolutional Neural Network, k-fold Convolutional Neural Network.

 Each model is trained and tested in separate files.